Phaqui/svelte-autosaver/README.md

 ## Documentation and demo

-See WEBSITE for documentation and demonstration about usage.
+See the (github pages site)[https://phaqui.github.io/svelte-autosaver] for documentation and demonstration of use.

 ## Basic use